 As for which lens to use, the answer is to be found in another recent post.
 Structural Realism is the lens I’ve found most useful in predicting the future.
 As for how Cyber Security fits with Geopolitics and the other themes of this blog, this sketch provides context.
 It’s called an “ikigai” (生き甲斐):

-Each event has its own story, however my posts will all ultimately be about power.
+Each event has its own story.
+However, my posts will all ultimately be about power.
 They will be about the great forces and constraints shaping our world.
 The popular commentators will describe an individual leak, breach, or scandal, but these are just surface ripples.
 I’ll reveal the deep ocean currents producing these events.
-I’ll describe why they are occurring and whom they benefit.
+I’ll describe why they are occurring and who they benefit.

 The cast includes state and non-state actors.
 It features corporations with revenues and market caps larger than some countries.
 Some may be masked but we can discern their character from their actions and the results those actions ultimately produce.